 The objective of the Equator Principles Implementation Report is to share information with our stakeholders regarding how Societe Generale apply the Equator Principles.
 Annual public reporting is one of the commitments the bank has made when joining this initiative.

-In 2019, 46 transactions, namely 35 project finance transactions, 2 project-related corporate loans, and 9 project finance advisory mandates falling within the scope of the Equator Principles III (2013), were closed.
-Among these transactions, 38% are related to renewable power projects, which account for 82% of Equator Principles financings closed in the power sector.
+In 2020, 69 transactions, namely 49 project finance transactions, 12 project-related corporate loans, 2 bridge loans and 6 project finance advisory mandates falling within the scope of the Equator Principles III (2013) or IV (2020), were closed.
+Among these transactions, 51% are related to renewable power projects, which account for 98% of Equator Principles financings closed in the power sector.

 Scope of the Equator Principles

 The Equator Principles apply globally, to all industry sectors and to four financial products:

 Bridge Loans with a tenor of less than two years that are intended to be refinanced by Project Finance or a Project-Related Corporate Loan that is anticipated to meet the relevant criteria described above.